almedso/manchester-code/README.md

 * Decode monotonically sampled data stream that is Manchester modulated like it is used in RC5
   * High/low IN-Activitity configuration
+  * Zero or one first bit configuration
+  * Big endian/ little endian configuration
   * Automatic start and end of datagram detection
   * Sampling needs to be 3 times the length of half a bit. (i.e. only a single periodic timer is needed), for a infrared receiver 889 µs halfbit period => the periodic timer should run all 297 µs.
+* Encode
+  * Big endian/ little endian configuration

 ## Manchester Modulation

 https://en.wikipedia.org/wiki/Manchester_code